What is a speedy trial?

 In general, the speedy trial guarantee means that the accused must be brought to trial or released within a reasonable amount of time.
 The government is not legally permitted to lock people up indefinitely without trying them.

 What specifically constitutes a "reasonable" timeframe is a matter of debate, litigation, and legislation.
-There is a simple, firm time limit for what is considered reasonable and then anything after that is unreasonable.
+There is not just a simple, firm time limit for what is considered reasonable and then anything after that is considered unreasonable.
 Rather, the current legal framework for what constitutes a "speedy" trial consists of precedent set by the Supreme Court as well as statutory federal and state law.